ASFarah/ASFarah/README.md

 ### Hi there.
 I'm Farah 👋

-- :zap: I do Network analysis and optimization research, Mathematical programming, and IoT-Edge-Cloud Computing AI-based management.
+- :zap: I do Network analysis and optimization research, Mathematical Programming, and investigate IoT-Edge-Cloud Computing AI-based management.
 - :earth_africa: I regularly share a little bit of my knowledge/research to the world through [my blog](https://medium.com/@...) and [Homepage](https://asfarah.github.io/HomePage/).
 - Connect with me on:
   - :office: [LinkedIn](https://www.linkedin.com/in/llllll/)